 This page tells you about a chemotherapy drug called temozolomide and its possible side effects.
 There is information about

 You take temozolomide as capsules that you swallow whole with a glass of water.
 Take them on an empty stomach – for example, 1 hour before or after meals.
-Store the capsules in a safe place away from children and return any unused capsules to your pharmacy.
+Store the capsules in a safe place away from children.

-You may have temozolomide alongside radiotherapy for newly diagnosed brain tumours.
-You have radiotherapy for 6 to 7 weeks and you take the temozolomide capsules each day during this time.
+If you are having temozolomide alongside radiotherapy, you have radiotherapy for 6 to 7 weeks.
+You take the temozolomide capsules each day during this time.
 It is best to take them at the same time each day.
 If you have temozolomide together with radiotherapy you are at higher risk of getting a type of lung infection called pneumocystis carinii pneumonia, so your doctor will prescribe medicines to help protect you against this.

 After the radiotherapy, or if you have a brain tumour that has come back, you may have temozolomide as a course of cycles of treatment.
 You take the temozolomide capsules for 5 days every 4 weeks.
 You may repeat this treatment up to 6 times.